 The review panel will then discuss all applications and rank them.
 Research teams for the top-ranked applications that meet the stream’s goals and the threshold of excellence for all criteria will be invited to present their proposal in person to a jury.

 The Canada Research Coordinating Committee (CRCC) provides strategic direction and oversight for the NFRF program and serves as the high-level steering committee for the fund.
-As a tri-agency program, program oversight is delegated to the NFRF steering committee, which includes the presidents of CIHR, NSERC and SSHRC, and the deputy ministers of Innovation, Science and Economic Development Canada, and Health Canada.
-The NFRF steering committee decides which applications to fund, based on the review panel’s and jury’s recommendations.
+As a tri-agency program, program oversight is delegated to the NFRF Steering Committee, which includes the presidents of CIHR, NSERC and SSHRC, and the deputy ministers of Innovation, Science and Economic Development Canada, and Health Canada.
+The NFRF Steering Committee decides which applications to fund, based on the recommendations of the review panel and the jury.
 It also ensures that the evaluation process is rigorous, objective and transparent, in keeping with the standards of excellence expected by the agencies and consistent with the program’s objectives.

 Communication of results

 Applicants will be informed of competition results via the Convergence Portal.
 In addition to the notice of decision, all applicants will be provided a summary of the evaluation of their application, and the external reviewers’ consensus summary, when applicable.
-For more details about the review process, see the reviewer manual, which will be available before the NOI deadline.
+For more details about the review process, see the reviewer manual.

 Regulations, policies and related information